junxit/us-congress-bills-112/bill.md

     - **(C)** in paragraph (6), by inserting “or acquired from any other source” after “agreement” each place it appears;
     - **(D)** in paragraph (8), by striking “and” at the end;
     - **(E)** in paragraph (9), by striking the period at the end and inserting a semicolon; and
-    - **(F)** by adding at the end the following new paragraphs:
+    - **(F)** by inserting after paragraph (9) the following new paragraphs:
       > - **(10)** a guaranty by the cooperating party that no nationals of a third country shall be permitted access to any reactor, related equipment, or sensitive materials transferred under the agreement for cooperation without the prior consent of the United States; and
-      > - **(11)** if the cooperating party does not operate, as of April 1, 2011, enrichment or reprocessing facilities, a requirement as part of the agreement for cooperation or other legally binding document that is considered part of the agreement that no enrichment or reprocessing activities, or acquisition or construction of facilities for such activities, will occur within the territory over which the cooperating party exercises sovereignty.
+      > - **(11)** a commitment to maintain and, in the case of a country without such a legal regime in place, a commitment to enact at the earliest possible date, and in no case later than one year after the agreement enters into force, a legal regime providing for adequate protection from civil liability that will allow for the participation of United States suppliers in any effort by the country to develop civilian nuclear power.

+  - **(3)** in the matter following paragraph (11) (as added by paragraph (2)(F) of this subsection), by striking “The President may exempt a proposed agreement for cooperation” and all that follows through “common defense and security.”;
-  - **(3)** in subsection c., by striking “and” at the end;
+  - **(4)** in subsection c., by striking “and” at the end;
-  - **(4)** in subsection d.—
+  - **(5)** in subsection d.—
     - **(A)** in the first sentence—
       - **(i)** by striking “not” the first and second place it appears;
       - **(ii)** by inserting “only” after “effective” the first place it appears; and
-      - **(iii)** by striking “: Provided further,” and all that follows through “such agreement”; and
+      - **(iii)** by striking “: Provided further,” and all that follows through “such agreement” and inserting “, unless the proposed agreement includes a requirement as part of the agreement for cooperation or other legally binding document that is considered part of the agreement that no enrichment or reprocessing activities, or acquisition or construction of facilities for such activities, will occur within the territory over which the cooperating party exercises sovereignty, in which case the agreement shall become effective unless the Congress adopts, and there is enacted, a joint resolution of disapproval (1) during such sixty-day period for a new agreement; or (2) during a period of 30 days of continuous session for a renewal agreement”; and
     - **(B)** by striking the final period and inserting “; and”;
-  - **(5)** by redesignating subsection e. as subsection f.; and
+  - **(6)** by redesignating subsection e. as subsection f.;
-  - **(6)** by inserting immediately after subsection d. the following new subsection:
+  - **(7)** by inserting immediately after subsection d. the following new subsection:
     > - **(e)** the cooperating party—
     >   - **(1)** has acceded to and is fully implementing the provisions and guidelines of—
     >     - **(A)** the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction (commonly known as the “Chemical Weapons Convention”);